Creed Taylor: The Verve years

+In a 1965 article and interview with Taylor, historian, writer and editor of DownBeat - George Hoefer also noted that "At the time of this recording the bossa nova had run its course.
+Taylor held back the album, Getz/Gilberto, until the summer of 1964.
+It is likely that the album would have died if it had been released during the collapse of the bossa nova fad."
+Success of the track was also partly due to the two-minute forty-four-seconds airplay friendly studio edit rather than the full album track that was five-minutes fifteen-seconds.
+The studio edit was done by Creed Taylor and engineer Phil Ramone and had not been performed and recorded like that.

 According to Lees, in Singers and the Song II, however, Getz asked Taylor to ensure that singer Astrud Gilberto was paid no royalties on “The Girl from Ipanema” single, which went on to sell more than five million copies.
-It became one of the most covered songs in the history of pop music.
+Gilberto was paid Musician Union scale rates for two days work as an otherwise unknown vocalist.
+The song has been covered more than 1,000 times according website SecondHandSongs.

 While at Verve, Taylor also produced recordings by Wes Montgomery, Jimmy Smith, Bill Evans, Cal Tjader, and others.

 CTI years

-Creed Taylor established the crossover jazz/jazz fusion label CTI Records and he gained a big hit with Deodato's album Prelude.
+A certificate of incorporation for Creed Taylor, Inc. (CTI) was filed October 26th, 1966.
+The registration was in Taylor's then home, New York.
+The registration was as a domestic business corporation.

+Popular opinion holds that CTI was variously "a subsidiary" or imprint of A&M Records and/or formed in 1967, when the first CTI production appeared on the crossover jazz/jazz fusion label CTI Records.
+CTI was a separate production company, owned by Taylor that produced records for A&M. Taylor signed a 5-year deal worth some $1,000,000.

 Later years

 In 2009, Taylor toured Europe with the CTI All Stars band.
 The first concert at the Montreux Jazz Festival was recorded and filmed for a CD/DVD/Blu-ray release, CTI All Stars At Montreux 2009, featuring Hubert Laws, Airto Moreira, Flora Purim, Randy Brecker, John McLaughlin, George Duke, Mark Egan, and special guest Jamie Cullum.
 The album was engineered by Rudy Van Gelder with cover art by Pete Turner.
 That same year, Taylor himself produced, for the first time, an extensive CTI reissue series on SHM-CD format, "The CTI + RVG" series, working for the last time with Van Gelder.

 In 2010, Taylor once again put together the CTI All Stars for another tour, this time with Bryan Lynch replacing Randy Brecker.
 A video was filmed at the Burghausen Festival and was broadcast on German TV.

+Creed Taylor, Inc. (CTI) was marked as inactive and dissolved as a legal entity by New York State in January 2012.